subratamazumder/covid19/README.md

 Get latest covid19 status for a country on a given date

-#### 4. Static S3 Website
+#### 4. Website
- This react based component just to visualise data.
+ This react based component just to serch & visualise data.

 ![Design](covid19-design.svg)

 ### NOTE : Data to this API is supplied by [public data](https://github.com/CSSEGISandData/COVID-19) managed by [Johns Hopkins CSSE](https://systems.jhu.edu/research/public-health/ncov/)

+#### Contributing
+ There are couple of issues & enhancement has been identified under [issues](https://github.com/subratamazumder/covid19/issues), feel free to raise PR :+1: or raise new issues to work upon.